GorgeousPuree/GoMeisa/README.md

 user is in project or not.
 - role functional.
 Only technical leader (admin) can change project description, pin tasks and remove employees.
 Regular users cannot do this;
-- views based on templates (layout, content, navbar);
+- migration up support;
-- minimalistic front-end.
+- views based on templates (layout, content, navbar).
+Minimalistic front-end.